 A successful purchase starts with budgeting for the closing costs.
 Not only do you have to plan to have enough to pay the lawyer or notary, but the 1% Property purchase tax is a big part of this as well.
-Most people must pay this tax, although first time homebuyers may be exempt.
-Check this governement link to see if you are exempt as a first time home buyer, CLICK HERE
+Most people must pay this tax, although first time home buyers may be exempt.
+Check this government link to see if you are exempt as a first time home buyer, CLICK HERE

 to see if you qualify or

 Check for your costs if you are NOT a first time home buyer, CLICK HERE.

 NOTE: The Property Purchase Tax (PPT) is a separate provincial tax on all property transfers.
 The GST is not the PPT.
 The cost NEW CONSTRUCTION real estate transactions only will add 5% GST to the transaction.
 The people of BC will be particularly affected since our province has some of the highest priced real estate in the country.
 Approximately 40% of all real estate transactions in BC involve sales priced over $400,000, the original threshold for an GST rebate.As the province transitions back to the PST, which will replace the HST effective April 1, 2013, measures to ease the HST burden on new home buyers, include:

 • The BC New Housing Rebate threshold will increase to $850,000 from $525,000, so that more than 90 percent of newly built homes will now be eligible for a